tristanpwdennis/bactocap/README.md

 Running the Rscript ```generate_bactocap_metadata.R``` will take the mapping output and parse it into a CSV containing sample metadata, mapping, duplicate and coverage information for anthrax and mycoplasma.
 Running ```anthrax_mycoplasma_analysis.R``` will generate plots if run in command line.
 Running in RStudio will let you inspect the output of the models.

+### Pointers

+Annotations are located in the `ancillary` directory.
+Reference genomes are contained in organism-specific directories under `datasets`